Dave-team/Knowledge-base/Tools.md

 - We can see what we upvoted
 - We can track our posts and comments
 - Sort saved items by subreddit using https://updoot.app/app
+- Rather than using Google to search Reddit, consider searching within Reddit as well

+Twitter
+- To save a Tweet to be read later, make it a bookmark
+- Use Twitter list: group accounts by a topic in a list to better organize Twitter timelines.
+Interesting here is that we can follow lists created by others as well.
+See lists / topics that others follow by going on their account page
+- Use Twitter search to find out more about topics.
+E.g. 'books' or 'Naval + meditation' or 'mental models'.
+Use Advanced Search to narrow down the results as the default algorithm for selecting top Tweets isn't great